Valentine’s Day And Another Gift Idea Down The Drain!

-by Silicon Valley Blogger on February 8, 2008
+by Silicon Valley Blogger on 2012-02-0310

 photo frame malware

 The problem here appears to be quality control given the source of these products and their parts.
-It seems understandable that anything that has software in it should really be tested and checked out for these types of bugs as well, though when I think of software viruses, infections and malware, I just never expected to find them in stuff that seemed so innocuous and “everyday”, like a simple photo frame or sunglasses (even if they happen to be the jazzed up kind).
-Then again, our regular everyday items have now evolved into things that have been pimped up and tricked out like never before:
+It seems understandable that anything that has software in it should really be tested and checked out for these types of bugs as well, though when I think of software viruses, infections and malware, I just never expected to find them in stuff that seemed so innocuous and ordinary, like a simple photo frame or fancy sunglasses (even if they happen to be the jazzed up kind).
+Then again, our regular everyday items have now evolved into things that have been pimped up and tricked out like never before.

 So beware of anything that you’re thinking of sticking into your computer — you may have to think twice knowing what can be out there to sabotage your virtual world.

-Report your troubles.
+#1 Report your troubles.

-Use anti-virus and anti-spyware software.
+#2 Use anti-virus and anti-spyware software.

 Seems like a no-brainer, but lots of people out there still don’t protect nor secure their computers enough and have not installed the appropriate software to ward off the evil.
 It’s a good idea to keep your firewall, anti-virus and anti-spyware software updated and running regularly.
 True, they may not help block the stuff coming through a USB port but you’re probably still ahead if you have as much protection as you can muster.
+More tips on dealing with spyware and malware here.

 Well, that just means that maybe we shouldn’t be so bleeding edge after all.
 How about picking something else as your Valentine’s Day gift?
 If you like the photo frame idea, maybe this more harmless variant may do the trick for you: